AlexBug1982/portfolio/index.md

 > Odd characters are sitting in the tavern, waiting for a willing hero, brave enough to carry out their assignments.
 “Hey you,” the two-headed ogre shouts, “just the man I need!
 In the valley of flames lives a dragon with a sore throat in desperate need of his medicine.
 Could get heated for you but you’ll receive huge amounts of gold and experience points.
 Sounds tempting, doesn’t it?”

-During my Bachelors Degree at SAE Institute Hamburg, Good Game Studios wanted to develop and publish a new game based on the working game concept of Goodgame Mafia but with a different setting.
+During my Bachelor's Degree at SAE Institute Hamburg, Good Game Studios wanted to develop and publish a new game based on the working game concept of Goodgame Mafia but with a different setting.
 I took the opportunity to develop Goodgame Heroes with a new framework, which was used later also in GGS Mafia as a technical update.

 *Character selection*<br/>
 <img src="images/ggs_heroes/character_selection.jpg" width="480">